extrange/personal-blog/docs/blog-posts/2022-08-05-vipassana-meditation-retreat.md

   <figcaption>Entrance of the meditation center at Saleng Eco Farm</figcaption>
 </figure>

-From the 20th to 31st of July 2022, I signed up for a [10-day meditation retreat][dhamma.org] at [Saleng Eco Farm, Johor][saleng], conducted by a Vipassana Meditation Center following the teachings of [S. N. Goenka][goenka].
+From the 20th to 31st of July 2022, I signed up for a [10-day meditation retreat][dhamma.org] at [Saleng Eco Farm, Johor][saleng], conducted by a Vipassana Meditation Center following the teachings of [S. N. Goenka][goenka] (which are in turn derived from Buddhism[^buddhism]).

-Notable, these are some of the rules observed throughout the course:
+Notably, these are some of the rules observed throughout the course:

 -   No speaking, gesturing, or otherwise communicating with anyone other than the teacher (and even then, at designated times)
 -   No use of phones or electronic devices